80th Group Army: Tiananmen Square Protests of 1989

 In May 1989, the 26th Army’s 138th Infantry Division was airlifted to Beijing to enforce martial law and suppress the Tiananmen Square protests of 1989.

 Dennis Blasko wrote in 2013 that during the force reductions which began in 2003, the 138th and 199th Brigades, along with the 8th Artillery Brigade, were created from former divisions.
 The 83rd Division has also been associated with this army in public reporting in the last few years.

 Organization

-In 2013 Dennis Blasko estimated the army comprises the: